efpapado/safer-agents/README.md

 writes into it dies with the session.
 This is default-deny: anything not explicitly shared is simply not shared.

-**The project folder is a list.** A copy will not work here, because the point of the mount is that the agent's work reaches your Mac.
+**The module folder is a list.** A copy will not work here, because the point of the mount is that the agent's work reaches your Mac.
 So the auto-run paths inside a code tree — `.githooks`, `.envrc`, `.vscode`, `.npmrc`, `Makefile`, project-level agent settings, CI definitions — are covered read-only, and the absent ones are pre-empted so the agent cannot create them either.
+Every `--add` and `--rw` tree gets the same treatment, so a mounted `core/` or `modules/contrib/` folder is covered as well, and `.git` is masked in all of them.
+The exit scan then runs over the writable trees only, because those are the only ones that can gain a file.

 That second half is a blocklist, and a blocklist is never finished.
 So the session ends with a scan that reports what a list cannot cover: new files deep